Blog Posts by Jonathan Parnell

 If you ever wondered what it would be like to read tweets and Facebook updates from a 17th-century genius, check out Pascal’s Pensées.

 Born in France in 1623, Blaise Pascal was a brilliant mathematician and physicist, then philosopher, then theologian.
-Pascal’s Pensées are similar to someone scouring your entire hard drive and all your notebooks, after you have died, for every thought (or pensée) you had scribbled down.
-Pascal’s family and friends did that after his untimely death…Continue Reading
+Pascal’s Pensées are similar to someone scouring your entire hard drive and all your notebooks, after you have died, for every thought (or pensée) you had scribbled down.…Continue Reading

 Would We Have Been Friends?
 Keller and Piper on Lewis